Oakland Bloom Envisions a More Equitable and Cooperative Food Industry

 Building Equity at the Farmers Market

 Since July, Nikki, Claudia, and Javi have been popping up together at Oakland Bloom’s tent at Foodwise’s Mission Community Market on Thursdays.
-You’ll find Asúkar’s spice blends, hummus, and empanadas sitting cozily alongside Café con Cariño’s café de olla cold brew and Quesadilla Salvadoreña (a buttery, cheesy pound cake).
+At the booth, you’ll find Asúkar’s spice blends, hummus, and empanadas sitting cozily alongside Café con Cariño’s café de olla cold brew and Quesadilla Salvadoreña (a buttery, cheesy pound cake).

 Foodwise first partnered with Oakland Bloom in 2017 at the Jack London Square Farmers Market in Oakland, but this year, the two organizations formalized a partnership through Foodwise’s Building Equity program, which offers market opportunities and support for early-stage BIPOC entrepreneurs.